uservidya/node-imgseeker/README.md

 imgseeker.seek('http://www.some-domain.com/some/path/index.html', specialConfig, function (err, imgUrl)) {
   // do something with imgUrl
 });

+// seek for image 2 which was found for this selector var specialConfig = {
+  'www.some-domain.com': ['.some-special-selector|2']
+};
+imgseeker.seek('http://www.some-domain.com/some/path/index.html', specialConfig, function (err, imgUrl)) {
+  // do something with imgUrl
+});
 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+- 0.3.2
+  - use background-image if obj has not a src-property
+  - add possibility to add index of image to be returned

 - 0.3.1
   - bugfix og:images -> og:image